opensearch-project/opensearch-sdk-java/CREATE_YOUR_FIRST_EXTENSION.md

 }
 ```

-Next, we add a document to it:
+Next, you add a document to it:

 ```java
 Document doc = new Document();